aamazie/pokemongen1fasthack/README.txt

 item 73 = number of warps
 item 73 quantity =

-Then the items get really weird from here, so I'm not sure exactly to put.
+Then the items get really weird from here, not as safe.
 In an outside map the item 73 and below represent all the outside to inside warps, and it looks like warps are displayed in this format:

 Item 1 quantity = Y coord
 Item 2 = X Coord